 It could be argued that the most important delt head is the side (lateral) area.
 When this is developed, it increases shoulder width, adding to that impressive “V” shape.

-This workout hits all three muscles, giving you gorgeous, sexy shoulders.
+This workout hits all three muscles, giving you a great pump.

 What to Do